cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/Osg7jVq.png" height="80%" width="80%" alt="Update Ticket Two"/>
 </p>
 <p>
-Let's open the "Entire Accounting Dept Adobe Reader Not Working" ticket and change the Priority Level.
+<b>Let's open the "Entire Accounting Dept Adobe Reader Not Working" ticket and change the Priority Level.
 This doesn't seem to be an emergency, but if everyone in the accounting department can't use their Adobe Reader and they need it to do their job, this would be a high priority to troubleshoot.
 We'll change the Priority Level to High.
 Let's also change the SLA to SEV-B which would require a 24/7 response within 4 hours.
-Lastly, assign the ticket to a helpdesk agent.
+Lastly, assign the ticket to a helpdesk agent.</b>
 </p>
 <br />